General Surgery Residency Program

 The surgical pathology, severity of disease and degree of autonomy afforded to the residents in this program make it truly one-of-a-kind.
 At the completion of five years of clinical training, the graduating resident will have the confidence to handle any clinical situation and will have gained extensive experience as a clinical leader.

-Overall, there are few programs in the country that provide the breadth of training that is offered within the Keck School of Medicine of USC General Surgery Fellowship, which includes training at one of the country’s largest public general hospitals, a university tertiary hospital, an NCI-designated cancer center and hospital, two private community hospitals and a nationally renowned children’s hospital.
-The resident will graduate from the program with significant clinical experience and the confidence that only comes with the graduated resident autonomy for which the program is known.
+Overall, there are few programs in the country that provide the breadth of training that is offered within the USC General Surgery Residency Program.
+Our residents train at one of the country’s largest public hospitals, a university tertiary care hospital, an NCI-designated cancer center, two private community hospitals, and a nationally renowned children’s hospital.
+We stress excellence in producing well-rounded surgeons with significant clinical experience and the confidence that only comes with the graduated resident autonomy for which the program is known.